john-itcsolutions/cheirrs/README.md

 Check your system following here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation

+Install kernel headers as per documentation for kernel matching your running version.
+The versions must match exactly.
+See above docs.

-Firstly check the availability of kernel source code for the version of the ubuntu linux kernel you are running (yes, ubuntu's kernel is an enhanced not vanilla linux kernel - you may need to enter the grub menu at boot time, to boot into kernel version 5.3.0 as the sources for the ubuntu-5.4.0-hwe version are not available).
+Secondly, check the availability of kernel source code for the version of the ubuntu linux kernel you are running (yes, ubuntu's kernel is an enhanced not vanilla linux kernel - you may need to enter the grub menu at boot time, to boot into kernel version 5.3.0 (on ubuntu 18.04) as the sources for the ubuntu-5.4.0-hwe version are not available).
 You can determine your running version with

 `uname -r`

 To downgrade from kernel 5.4.0 to 5.3.0 you `sudo reboot` and as the boot/BIOS is coming up, tap "esc" repeatedly until you can select "advanced options" (ENTER) at the next (grub) menu, then, using the arrow keys, select kernel version 5.3.0, and press ENTER.
+You must find and install (in /usr/src) the correct kernel sources for your running kernel version.

 Also, the gcc compiler version you have as default may not match the version used to actually compile the 5.3.0 sources to a runable kernel image in object code.
-You require gcc version 7.4.0 (for ubuntu-5.3.0-hwe (signed) kernel).
+You require gcc version 7.4.0 (for ubuntu-5.3.0-hwe (signed) kernel on 18.04).

 This is not trivial.
 It involves compiling the compiler from souces, as 7.4.0 is also unavailable as a binary distribution.
 You need to follow https://linuxhostsupport.com/blog/how-to-install-gcc-on-ubuntu-18-04/.